Numerical Evidence for Exponential Speed-up of QAOA over Unstructured Search for Approximate Constrained Optimization: Discussion

-\paragraph{Angle Finding:} Our initial studies employed the traditional basin-hopping approach~\cite{nasa2020XY}, which uses a random initial collection of angles to begin optimizing for a $p$-round QAOA.
+Our initial studies employed the traditional basin-hopping approach~\cite{nasa2020XY}, which uses a random initial collection of angles to begin optimizing for a $p$-round QAOA.
 However we observed improved performance by using an inductive approach, partially inspired by~\cite{cook2020kVC}.
 Specifically, for a given problem we take the optimal angles for the $(p-1)$-round QAOA, $\bm{\beta}_{p-1} = \{\beta_1,\ldots,\beta_{p-1}\}, \bm{\gamma}_{p-1} = \{\gamma_1,\ldots,\gamma_{p-1}\}$, and begin our basin-hopping search for angles for the $p$-round QAOA with

-For example, at $n=12$ Clique-Obj with our extrapolated basin-hopping approach outperforms Grover-Th, whereas Clique-Obj with random basin-hopping does not, see Fig.~\ref{fig:af-n12comp}.
+See Fig.~\ref{fig:angle_finding} for results comparing the extrapolated basin-hopping angle-finding scheme against basin-hopping from a random initial point at $n=8$.
+This improved angle finding becomes particularly important for $n\ge12$, as Clique-Obj with our extrapolated basin-hopping approach outperforms Grover-Th, whereas Clique-Obj with random basin-hopping does not, see Fig.~\ref{fig:af-n12comp}.
+This result emphasizes that high-quality angle-finding can significantly change the performance of QAOA, particularly for large number of rounds.

 For the specific case of Clique-Obj on $k$-Densest Subgraph and Max $k$-Vertex Cover, we observed over thousands of examples that the basin-hopping algorithm never left the local optimum it arrived at after starting at the extrapolated point.
-Therefore, in order to accelerate our analysis we found the angles for round $p$ by just using Gradient Descent beginning at Eq.~(\ref{eq:extrap-angles}).
+Therefore, in order to accelerate our analysis we found the angles for all $p$ rounds by using Gradient Descent from Eq.~(\ref{eq:extrap-angles}).

-Due to the optimality of Grover's algorithm for unstructured search, the performance gains from Clique-Obj must come from exploiting the structure of each individual problem instance via angle-finding.
+Due to the optimality of Grover's algorithm for unstructured search, and the similar scaling of Grover-Th QAOA, the performance gains from Clique-Obj must come from exploiting the structure of each individual problem instance via angle-finding.
 A common concern for asymptotic QAOA performance is the complexity of finding good angles.
 These results show that relatively simple and low-complexity angle-finding heuristics can exist for problems of interest up to roughly 30 rounds.
 There are several additional sources of overhead which in our experience did not significantly contribute: finding angles for rounds $1,\ldots,p-1$ before the angles for round $p$ can be found, the cost of Gradient Descent for each round, and the cost of finding the optimal threshold for Grover-Th for a given round.
-See the Appendix for more information on angle- and threshold-finding.